Rahamim Checkol

-Rahamim Checkol (רחמים צ'קול; born May 8, 1988) is an Ethiopian-born Israeli association footballer.
+Rahamim Checkol (רחמים צ'קול; born May 8, 1988) is an Ethiopian-born Israeli former association footballer.
 He currently plays for Hapoel Bnei Ashdod.
 At international level, Checkol was capped at levels from under-18 to under-21.

 Early life

 Checkol was born in Ethiopia to an Ethiopian-Jewish family.
 He immigrated with his family to Israel.

 Club career

 Maccabi Tel Aviv

 On 1 September 2011, Checkol was transferred to Maccabi Tel Aviv for a fee of US$350,000 plus Hatem Abd Elhamed.